uxmal/reko/README.md

 individual executable files or decompiler project files.
 Reko project files contain additional information about a binary file, helpful to the decompilation process or for formatting the output.
-The decompiler engine then proceeds to analyze the source code.
+The decompiler engine then proceeds to analyze the input binary.

 Please note that many software licenses prohibit decompilation or other reverse engineering of their machine code binaries.
 Use this